cloudsolver/aws-saa/atoms/ElastiCache.md

 ## ElastiCache Detail
 - ElastiCache is a managed Redis or Memcached #awsservice
 - In-memory databases with high performance and low latency. #performant
-- Reduce load off of databases for read-intensive workloads. #operational-excellence
+- Reduce load off of databases for read-intensive workloads. #OperationallyExcellent
 - Requires application code changes to use the cache.
 ### Solution Architecture
-- Application will attempt to fetch data from the cache, if `cache miss` it will fetch from RDS, write to cache. #usecase
+- Application will attempt to fetch data from the cache, if `cache miss` it will fetch from RDS, write to cache. #UseCase
 - Sticky session can be eliminated from ALB by using a distributed cache - ensuring stateless infrastructure.
 ### Technology
 - Redis